Yding Skovhøj – Denmark’s highest point

-Here, you find idyllic little villages dotted between forest and farmland, connected by narrow winding roads in undulating countryside.
-The area is a good destination for a bicycle ride and you are guaranteed a sweaty brow.
+The area called Ejer Mountains is characterized by idyllic villages dotted between forests and farmland, connected by narrow, winding roads in undulating countryside.
+The area is a good place for a bicycle ride, and you are guaranteed a sweaty brow.

-The top of Yding Skovhøj is located 172.54 metres above sea level.
-When you are on your bicycle, the incline of the hill is 85 meters from bottom to top but, if you want to go all the way to the top, you must jump off your iron horse and walk into Yding Forest.
-Here, you face a hefty but short climb to the top to Denmark's highest point.
+Up here in the thin air, you will pass Denmark’s highest points.
+The top of Yding Skovhøj is found at an altitude of 172,54 metres above sea level.
+When you are on your bike the hill rises 85 metres from the bottom to the top, but if you want to reach the summit, you will have to get off the iron horse and enter Yding Forest.
+From here you go for a hefty but short climb to the summit where Denmark’s highest point awaits.

 Denmark’s highest point?

 It has been widely discussed over the centuries.
 What is actually Denmark's highest point?
 Over time, several different points have held the title but, as the means of measurement have become more precise, it is now possible to measure heights down to a one-centimetre accuracy.
 So, today there should be no doubt, right?